Mortgage Broker Fee Agreement and 90-minute Fee Collection Video Course

 The fee agreement comes with a 90 minute video tape where I explain in detail how to actually enforce one of my agreements.
 Never bluff.
 If the borrower says, "Go ahead and sue me," I'll show you how to initiate the arbitration with 30 minutes.
 As they say, "Don't get mad.
 Get even."

 The cost of this fee agreement and fee collection training course in just $199.
 You'll make that back ten-fold in your first two months of brokering commercial loans.
 To order a copy of this fee agreement, simply e-mail to us a note expressing your request for a fee agreement.
 Please include your name, company, address, telephone number, and fax number.
 Also include your Visa, Mastercard or American Express credit card information, the name on the account, the account number and the expiration date.
-You can also call your order into Alicia Gandy at 916-338-3232 or fax it in to her at 916-338-2328.
+You can also call your order into Tom Blackburne at 916-338-3232 or fax it in to him at 916-338-2328.
 Click here for details on our Combo Package.
+Or, order online:

 Or mail your check for $199 plus $8 for shipping and handling to: